Anti-Money Laundering (AML) Policy

 Future Integration of Screening Tools

 Orbit does not presently conduct automated real-time wallet or transaction screening.
 However, we reserve the right to implement distributed ledger analytics and monitoring solutions in the future to support our risk management strategy and regulatory alignment.
-Any implementation of such tools will be publicly disclosed for transparency.
+Orbit may, at its discretion, implement blockchain analytics or sanctions-screening tools to support compliance.
+Any such integrations will be disclosed through Orbit’s official documentation.

 AML Risk Mitigation Framework